RobertApikyan/LifecycleMvp/README.md

 It's impossible to come up with NullPointerException while trying to access view instance at the time when view is detached from presenter and there is no need to make nullability check every time before accessing view instance.
 ``
 #### UNDER THE HOOD
-Lets understand what is heppening when we call ```view { ... }``` or ``` viewImmediate { ... } ``` methods.
+Lets understand what is happening when we call ```view { ... }``` or ``` viewImmediate { ... } ``` methods.
 ![N|Solid](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/intro/lifecycleMvpSchem.png?raw=true)

 1. At first when we call ``` view { setNewColor(currentColor) } ``` new ViewAction instance is created, and passed to [ViewActionDispatcherLiveData](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionDispatcherLiveData.kt).

 2. [ViewActionDispatcherLiveData](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionDispatcherLiveData.kt) is [IViewActionDispatcher](https://github.com/RobertApikyan/AbstractMvp/blob/master/abstractMvp/src/main/java/robertapikyan/com/abstractmvp/presentation/view/IViewActionDispatcher.kt)(from [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp)) implementation with LiveData from Android arc. components.
-It holds viewActions and dipatch them to [ViewActionObserver](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionObserver.kt).
+It holds viewActions and dispatch them to [ViewActionObserver](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionObserver.kt).

 3. [ViewActionObserver](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionObserver.kt) receives viewActions and invoke them, with passing the view instance.

 4. After [ViewActionObserver](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionObserver.kt) invokes viewAction, ``` setNewColor(color:Int) ``` method will be called inside ColorActivity.

 #### view { ... } and viewImmediate { ... }
 When viewAction is created via ``` view { ... } ``` method, [ViewActionDispatcherLiveData](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionDispatcherLiveData.kt) will cache the viewActions if view is detached, and send them when view will become attached again.
 If viewAction is created via ``` viewImmediate{ ... } ``` method, it will be send it only if view is attached, otherwise viewAction will be lost.
-This method can be used only after presenter's onCreate() lifeycle method call.
-This method is calling by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework (Later more detaild about LifecyclePresenter lifecycle).
+This method can be used only after presenter's onCreate() lifecycle method call.
+This method is calling by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework (Later more detail about LifecyclePresenter lifecycle).
 This methods can be called from worker threads, but the execution of viewAction will be automatically performed on the main thread.

-#### It's conveniant way to use view { ... } and viewImmediate { ... } methods with different type of expressions in kotlin language such as if or when.
+#### It's convenient way to use view { ... } and viewImmediate { ... } methods with different type of expressions in kotlin language such as if or when.

 ```kotlin
 // this method is defined inside presenter